soggybag/Front-end-Web-Class-7/README.md

 - [Challenge 15](http://webdevils.com/make-school/front-end-web-class-7/challenges/challenge-15/)
 - [Challenge 16](http://webdevils.com/make-school/front-end-web-class-7/challenges/challenge-16/)

-## Challenges
+## Challenges/Projects

 Post your work and review the work of other students.
-You can post any of the web sites you have created.
+You can post any/all of the web sites you have created.
 They can be in any state of completion.
-The goal is to get feedback and apply it to your work.
+The goal is to get feedback which you can apply to your work.

+Do the following:

 - Make your work available on the web for viewing an comments.
     - Post your work to the web.
         - If you don't have a web host you can:
-            - Talk to Tassos if you do have have a web host.
+            - Talk to Tassos, he offered to provide hosting for studnets that may need it.
             - Post your work via [Github Pages](https://pages.github.com)
+                - NOTE!
+Github Pages allows only a single web site.
     - Create a Github project for your work.
+        - Include a link to the website in the readme.
+        - Add a short description.
+        - Include suggestions for what type of feedback would helpful.
-    - Post a link to the Git hub project to Slack.
+    - Post a link to the Github project on Slack.
     - Review and comment on everyone's work by posting issues to the Github project.
         - It's important to review the work of others for their benefit and your benefit.
         There is a lot to learn by analyzing the work of others.
 Ask yourself: